Delicious refreshments that will be sure to keep you cool this summer.

 Summertime calls for all sorts of lemonade, so here’s another twist for your lemons, with an added pop or two.
 Pop Rocks to be exact.
 Based on the lemonade found at Flat Top Burger Shop in Austin Texas, this fruity concoction is as festive as it is tasty.

-Moisten rim of glass with lime and press into Pop Rocks.
-Combine all ingredients, shake and serve in glass over ice.
+Moisten rim of a glass with lime and press into Pop Rocks.
+Combine all ingredients, shake and serve in a glass over ice.